autowarefoundation/autoware_ai_perception/CONTRIBUTING.md

 ## License

-Autoware.Auto is licensed under Apache 2, and thus all contributions will be licensed as such as per clause 5 of the Apache 2 License:
+Autoware.AI is licensed under Apache 2, and thus all contributions will be licensed as such as per clause 5 of the Apache 2 License:

 ~~~